Herbert

 As a solution to that problem, propane can be used as a starting

-a vaporizing valve furnishes propane vapor to the vapor generator
+and a vaporizing valve furnishes propane vapor to the vapor

-at one pound pressure.
-As long as the alcohol-water vapor pressure
+generator at one pound pressure.
+As long as the alcohol-water

-is less than one pound, the propane is admitted.
-When the pressure
+vapor pressure is less than one pound, the propane is admitted.

-carburetor air is above the minimum of 212 DEG F.
+temperature, and the carburetor air is above the minimum of 212

-compatible with alcohol and water.
-It can be heated in the vapor
+is compatible with alcohol and water.
+It can be heated in the

-generator to heat the elements of the vapor line and prevent
+vapor generator to heat the elements of the vapor line and

-condensation when the alcohol and water vapor start to flow.
-The
+prevent condensation when the alcohol and water vapor start to

-transition from one fuel to the other is gradual and does not
+flow.
+The transition from one fuel to the other is gradual and

-impair the performance of the engine.
-The different air-fuel
+does not impair the performance of the engine.
+The different

-ration of combustion is automatically changed by a pressure
+air-fuel ration of combustion is automatically changed by a

 As further shown in FIG. 1 and illustrated in greater detail in

-into at least two adjacent compartments A and B by a partition 64,
+divided into at least two adjacent compartments A and B by a

-which extends from the top to the bottom of the chamber and from
+partition 64, which extends from the top to the bottom of the

-one side substantially to the other side of the chamber.
+chamber and from one side substantially to the other side of the

-68 to an exhaust gas inlet 70 in one of the compartments (for
+pipe 68 to an exhaust gas inlet 70 in one of the compartments

-example, compartment A).
-A heat transfer tube 72, which has a
+(for example, compartment A).
+A heat transfer tube 72, which has

 within the chamber along the face of the partition 64 defining